 4. Reading and Vocabulary

 Build your vocabulary.
 READ.
 READ.
 READ.
-The PSAT, ACT and SAT all count on your having a good vocabulary.
+The PSAT, ACT and SAT all count on your having a good vocabulary, quick reading fluency, and comprehension.
 It is much easier to build this slowly and naturally than to cram it.
-Reading will also help your writing, thinking and speaking.
+Reading will also help your writing, thinking, and speaking.

 5. College Visits